-For example, although 12 percent of America’s workforce is black, only slightly more than 1 percent of all Fortune 500 companies have Black CEOs.
-About 3.2 percent of senior positions at the largest corporations are held by Blacks.
+For example, although 12 percent of America’s workforce is African American, only slightly more than 1 percent of all Fortune 500 companies have African American CEOs.
+About 3.2 percent of senior positions at the largest corporations are held by Black people.
 Five percent of doctors and dentists and 3 percent of architects are African-American.

-According to the National Association of Black Journalists, the number of journalists of color is on the decline, with Black journalists as the most severely impacted.
-Over the past decade, nearly 1,000 blacks in newsrooms have lost their jobs, greater than any minority group.
+According to the National Association of Black Journalists, the number of journalists of color is on the decline, with African American journalists as the most severely impacted.
+Over the past decade, nearly 1,000 workers in newsrooms have lost their jobs, greater than any minority group.
 And about 1 in 3 newsroom jobs lost was held by a journalist of color.
-As of last year, non-Whites were nearly 35 percent of the U.S. population, yet only accounted for 12 percent of the newsroom management.
+Only 12 percent of the newsroom management are people of color.

-Moreover, in 2010 the number of minorities and women in law firms fell for the first time, with the former accounting for 12.4 percent of lawyers nationwide, and the latter making up 32.69 percent of the profession.
-Minorities account for 6.16 percent of partners in major law firms, while women are 19.43 percent.
-It is unacceptable to have a disproportionately white legal profession, with a criminal justice system that largely incarcerates Blacks and Latinos.
+Moreover, in 2010 the number of people of color in law firms fell for the first time, accounting for 12.4 percent of lawyers nationwide.
+People of color account for 6.16 percent of partners in major law firms.
+It is unacceptable to have a disproportionately white legal profession, with a criminal justice system that largely incarcerates African Americans.

-While Blacks and other underrepresented groups face daunting barriers in the upper echelons of the private sector, they are being jammed in the entry level positions as well, a cause for much concern.
+While we face daunting barriers in the upper echelons of the private sector, we are being jammed in the entry level positions as well, a cause for much concern.

-Those who are on the outside looking in are faced with a number of challenges, including the unfair stigma of inferiority that comes with being a diverse candidate, or a so-called “affirmative action hire,” and the segregation of social circles, which prevents young Black professionals from receiving the support, mentorship and acceptance they need in moving up the predominantly white corporate ladder.
+Those who are on the outside looking in are faced with a number of challenges, including the unfair stigma of inferiority that comes with being a “diverse” candidate, or a so-called “affirmative action hire”, and the segregation of social circles, which prevents young professionals from receiving the support, mentorship and acceptance they need in moving up the white corporate ladder.

 The case for affirmative action

 Johnson laid out the rationale for the affirmative action in 1965 at the Howard University commencement exercises.
 “Nothing is more freighted with meaning for our own destiny than the revolution of the Negro American,” Johnson said.
-“In far too many ways American Negroes have been another nation: deprived of freedom, crippled by hatred, the doors of opportunity closed to hope.”
+“In far too many ways [African Americans] have been another nation: deprived of freedom, crippled by hatred, the doors of opportunity closed to hope.”

 He added: “But freedom is not enough.
 You do not wipe away the scars of centuries by saying: Now you are free to go where you want, and do as you desire, and choose the leaders you please.
 You do not take a person who, for years, has been hobbled by chains and liberate him, bring him up to the starting line of a race and then say, ‘you are free to compete with all the others,’ and still justly believe that you have been completely fair.”

-But over the years, policies that seek diversity have been vilified, tarred and feathered, and mischaracterized as “quota” systems and reverse discrimination against whites.
+But over the years, policies that seek diversity have been vilified and mischaracterized as “quota” systems and reverse discrimination against whites.
 These programs have attempted to expand the pie, to open up opportunities to those who were traditionally locked out of opportunity.

 Although the U.S. has come a long way when it comes to diversity, the job is not finished.
-The recent statistics on Blacks in the top professions demonstrate that affirmative action is needed now more than ever.
+The recent statistics on African Americans in the top professions demonstrate that affirmative action is needed.